Automated SQL Injection Detection

 - SQLMap Documentation

-- NIST SP 800-81: Secure Web Services (Guidelines for database security)
+- NIST SP 800-81: Secure Web Services (Database security guidelines)